 This course is an intermediate level digital photography course intended for students who are serious photographers or who intend to pursue a career involving digital photography.
 The course will cover photography history, theory and aesthetics more comprehensively than the introductory level ART 107D.
 It will develop composition skills as well as emphasize current trends in advanced, professional level digital photography techniques.
 It will provide a foundation for digital photography for students who wish to pursue it or related fields such as art, multimedia and television production.
-Prerequisite: Grade of B or better in Art 107D Digital

-Prerequisite: Grade of B or better in Art 10/D Digital Photography or equivalent based on portfolio review and interview by the instructor.
+Prerequisite: Grade of B or better in Art 107D Digital Photography or equivalent based on portfolio review and interview by the instructor.
 Students must have basic digital photography technical and theoretical skills gained from Art 107D or its equivalent.

-Rec Prep: Art 112
+Recommended Prep: Art 112